jdlph/Path4GMNS/README.md

       +network.find_shortest_path(1, 2, 'link'))
 ```

-If you want to use a specific network from the downloaded sample data set, you can spcicify the absolute path or the relative path from your cwd in read_network().
+You can specify the absolute path or the relative path from your cwd in read_network() to use a particular network from the downloaded sample data set.

 ```python
 import path4gmns as pg